I beg to move, That the Bill be now read a Second time.

 I entirely agree with the brief point made by my hon.
 Friend the Member for Shipley (Philip Davies).
 What I want to do in making the points that I will shortly make is to do all I can to try to increase the number of opportunities available to young people.
 My genuine fear is that, rather than enhancing those opportunities, the unintended consequence—I entirely appreciate that this is not the intention of my hon.
 Friend the Member for Elmet and Rothwell—is that what is likely to happen if the Bill reaches the statute book is that those opportunities will be reduced.

-I accept that at first sight the purpose of the Bill—the idea that by passing a piece of legislation we can somehow ban unpaid internships—might superficially appear to be a good idea, but I am genuinely concerned that on closer scrutiny we will find that that is not the case.
+I accept that at first sight the purpose of the Bill—the idea that by passing legislation we can somehow ban unpaid internships—might superficially appear to be a good idea, but I am genuinely concerned that on closer scrutiny we will find that that is not the case.

 My hon.
 Friend cited a number of examples as evidence to support his contention that young people are being taken advantage of—I think that is a fair summary of what he said—because the national minimum wage legislation apparently does not apply to young people undertaking internships.